ietf-artarea/ad-comments/iesg-evaluation/draft-ietf-drip-registries-29/ballot-anewton1998.md

 765	   entity (i.e. an entity that self-signed it certificate as part of the 766	   HHIT RRType) MUST use DNSSEC.

-Under what circumstatances is it acceptable that a DPS not be used and published when using DNSSEC?
+Under what circumstances is it acceptable that a DPS not be used and published when using DNSSEC?
 If there are none, this sounds like a MUST.

 ### SHOULD provide WHOIS